TonySpegel/toc-observer/README.md

 npm run serve
 ```

-There is a development HTML file located at `/dev/index.html` that you can view at http://localhost:8000/dev/index.html.
+There is a development HTML file located at `/dev/index.html` & `/dev/index-headings.html` that you can view at http://localhost:8000/dev/index.html or http://localhost:8000/dev/index-headings.html.
 Note that this command will serve your code using Lit's development mode (with more verbose errors).
 To serve your code against Lit's production mode, use `npm run serve:prod`.

 ## Editing